Economy, dollar, trade key to U.S. stocks' global edge

 “If trade simmers down, that’s disproportionately positive for international” markets, said Alec Young, managing director of global markets research at FTSE Russell.

-(Reporting by Lewis Krauskopf; Editing by Alden Bentley and Bernadette Baum)
+(Reporting by Lewis Krauskopf and Lindsay Dunsmuir; Editing by Alden Bentley, Bernadette Baum and Lisa Shumaker)

 By Lewis Krauskopf